juntao/arenztopia/content/news/Issue 35.md

 ## Feature: Akio Benjiro
 By Lorenzo Avila and Tony Yuan

-This week we interviewed Akio Benjiro, an Arenztopian
+This week we interviewed Akio Benjiro, an Arenztopian-Japanese chef whose restaraunt, Akio's Sushi ( アキオの寿司), has won the Saikō No Nipponshoku (SNN) Award for best Japanese restauraunt 2 years in a row for its famous and authentic sashimi and nigiri.
+It serves many other dishes including boba tea, ramen, and many types of sushi.
+It is located in downtown Olb City, next to the Sanson Tower.

 ## Fire In East Olb City
 By Sam-Louis Alrocaet